TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 .. note::

-   The Admin tool was called "Install Tool" in earlier versions, you will likely still see that term in some places.
+   The :guilabel:`Admin tool` in the backend was called "Install Tool" in earlier versions.

+   There is a tool called "Admin Panel" in the frontend.
+It has nothing to do with the "Admin tool" described here.
+See :ref:`Admin Panel<t3tsref:useradmpanel>`.

 .. _important-actions: